Sean Sweeney 07/06/2011

 1969 was also the year of Peckinpah’s bloody masterpiece The Wild Bunch and a year after Sergio Leone’s epic Once Upon A Time In The West.
 All three films present a changing and evolving American West and all three films represented an evolution in the Western film.
 The days of the cut 'n dry John Wayne type were over, complicated times called for complicated heroes.
 With The Godfather just a few years away, not since the Warner Brothers depression era gangster flicks had American audiences and critics been so accepting of bad guy.
 But there hadn’t been so much upheaval in American society since the '30s when again, everything we thought to be true and good about American life was called into question.
 Or maybe it just takes the million-dollar smile of a Newman or a Redford to make a bad guy so damn likable.

 Butch Cassidy and the Sundance Kid won four Oscars: Best Cinematography, Best Original Music, Best Original Song, and Best Original Screenplay.
 It was nominated for an additional three Oscars for Best Picture, Best Director, and Best Sound.

-2-Discs.
+2-Disc Set.
 The Ultimate Collector's Edition.